yuwen-c/dieta/README.md

 </div>

 - Sign in (yellow squares): pass data to database, compare hashes, then return data to front-end.
-- Registration (blue squares): pass data to backend, create a new user and store hash into Login table.
+- Registration (blue squares): pass data to back-end, create a new user and store hash into Login table.
 Also, create a new data into Users table.
 The two steps are finished in one **transaction**.
 Return data to front-end.
 - Guest User (light-purple squares): skip the registration step, do calculation directly.
-After that, route to registration page (arrow points registration blue square)。Then, create a new user, and store his data to all tables (see scripts with purple background).
+After that, route to registration page (arrow points to registration blue square).
+Then, create a new user, and store the data to all tables (see scripts with purple background).

 ### Route 1: "Start Diet", calculate and store calorie